 Preventive maintenance agreement varies depending on the vendor.

-However, several standard services are offered in copier service agreements.
+However, there are several standard services which will be offered in copier service agreements.

 In most cases, these agreements cover anything required for the regular operation of the equipment.

 Some problems such as staples, paper, and network-related issues are however not applicable.

 It is, therefore, advisable to go through the list of exclusions in the service agreement before signing the contract.

 Here is a sample of the copier service agreement.

 You can see that some of the things that are included in the agreement are:

 The details of the copier, its serial number, the number of accessories, and details of the service provider are included here.

 This section includes the rental charges/month, deposit amount, and monthly meter charges.